ConceptaNjolima/MyTNTResources/Week 1/Intro to Git.md

      * Multiple ways to do this - click new file button in Explorer, `ctrl+n`, `File` -> `New File`.
      * Name file with extension of file type "hello_world.ts".
      * See "U", untracked, file hasn't yet been committed.
-   * `git commit` - commend to commit changes
+   * `git commit` - command to commit changes
      * Add commit message to describe change
    * Make a code change and save `ctrl+s`
      * See "M", modified, file has been changed but not committed
      * See changes in the Source Control tab of the Explorer.
+Click on the change to see a comparison side by side.
    * `git commit` - command commit change

 6. NTs create local workflow